Tangy Cranberry Salsa has just the right amount of zip. It’s a gorgeous snack or appetizer for any gathering, but especially for the holidays!

 - 12 oz bag cranberries fresh or frozen

-- 1 bunch cilantro chopped
+- 1 bunch fresh cilantro chopped

 - 1 bunch green onion cut into 3 inch length

 - 1 jalapeno pepper seeded and minced